 Ferriss says that it’s good to include personal notes too, based on your conversations.
 For instance, if you got chatting about somebody’s personal life, including a brief reference to that, showing you remember the conversation.

 Tip #2: Look Out For “Whales”

 Tim Ferriss has a rather funny word for major influencers and VIP who attend trade shows.
 He calls them “whales.”
 Ferriss says that it’s important that small businesses create a list of all the people that they need to talk to at the event so that they get the most out of their day.

 The trade shows are an excellent opportunity to charm people and put a face to your business.
 Whales are often very influential people and can lead to significant increases in the amount of business you receive.
 Don’t miss your chance to speak to a whale, he says, or you may be missing out.

 Tip #3: Focus On What Visitors Want

 Some entrepreneurs go to trade shows with the belief that the people there have some intrinsic interest in their products.
 And while a minority may have a genuine interest, the vast majority are only interested in two things: free stuff and entertainment.
-This is why trade show advertising needs to be different to your regular advertising.
+This is why trade show advertising needs to be different from your regular advertising.
 If you want your booth to be crammed with people, don’t advertise the incredible features of your accounting software at the show itself: nobody will show up.
 Instead, announce the fact that you’re giving away free stuff or that you’re going to be putting on a show.
 Do whatever you can, Tim Ferriss says, to get people pumped.

 Tip #4: Your Booth Should Reflect The Company You Want To Be